-The interior glass surface should be cleaned on a periodic basis for continued good visibility.
-A commercial household glass cleaning agent containing ammonia will remove normal tobacco smoke and dust films sometimes caused by ingredients used in vinyls, plastics, or other interior trim materials.
+The glass surfaces should be cleaned on a periodic basis for continued good visibility.
+Use of G.M.
+Glass Cleaner or a commercial household glass cleaning agent containing ammonia will remove normal tobacco smoke and dust films sometimes caused by ingredients used in vinyls, plastics or other interior trim materials.